luanled/simple-rest-service/README.md

  CMPE272 - Lab1

 ## Short Description
 A simple RESTful web service built using Spring Boot.
-The service exposes an endpoint that returns a greeting message.
-The `Greeting` class is a model that stores the ID and content of the greeting, and the `GreetingController` handles HTTP GET requests to the `/greeting` endpoint.
+It returns a greeting message.

 ## How to Run the Application
 ### Prerequisites